Sickness benefit in general

 The working hours section in the EEL form is only displayed and filled in if the relevant employee has compensation type 1 = Hourly salary.

-The following table explains individual fields and which information needs to be entered:
+The following table explains the individual fields and what information must be entered there:

 Can include overtime based on the difference between the total hours worked and the regular weekly working hours.
 If there are no regular working hours, the hours worked during the payroll period are shown. |